AgileRL/AgileRL/docs/api/algorithms/llmreinforce.rst

 =============

-`REINFORCE <https://doi.org/10.1007/BF00992696>`_ is the classic score-function policy-gradient method. ``LLMReinforce`` brings this approach to causal language model finetuning with turn-aware trajectories.
+`REINFORCE <https://doi.org/10.1007/BF00992696>`_ is the classic score-function policy-gradient method. ``LLMREINFORCE`` brings this approach to causal language model finetuning with turn-aware trajectories.

 In AgileRL, the algorithm uses Return Batch Normalization (ReBN) to improve